dnlgrgly/pass/README.md

 ![Pass banner with slogan](https://github.com/dandesz198/pass/blob/master/assets/Banner%20-%20with%20slogan.png?raw=true)

 ## What's this about?
-Budapest already tried to accomplish creating a system like MetroCard or Oyster several times with projects like Electra or RIGO, but they always failed.
-The main goal of this project is to create and demo something like the RIGO system.
+Budapest already tried to accomplish creating a system like MetroCard or Oyster several times with projects like Electra or RIGO, but they failed every time.
+The main goal of this project is to create an open-source electronic ticket system that's suitable for cities.

 ## Are you serious?
 Yes, totally.
 Also, it's our school project, so we are definietly going to work on this consistently so that we don't get a bad grade.